workbenchdev/Workbench/CONTRIBUTING.md

 ## Your first contribution

-Your first contribution should be a new example or demo for the Wokbench library.
+Your first contribution should be a new example or demo for the Workbench library.

 Library examples and demos have 3 functions